 Because jidoka is simply a methodology, how you choose to implement an Andon system is entirely up to you.
 And this will largely depend on the processes that you already use.
 However, regardless of industry, there are three main types of Andon systems: cords, lights, and boards.

-Andon cords
+Andon Cords

 This is the original system that Toyota used to establish the Jidoka principles in its manufacturing facilities.
 And it holds true to the concept by ensuring that no production can take place when there is a known quality issue.

-Andon lights
+Andon Lights

 A less disruptive but similarly effective approach is the use of Andon lights.
 Unlike cords, Andon lights don’t always affect the entire production line.
 Rather, they can signal problems at either individual workstations or a major operational component.
 These lights typically come in a stack with multiple color options, such as red, blue, yellow, and green.